ZahidP/poke-fight/README.md

    - Returns a straight passthrough to `pokeapi.com/api/v2/moves/:id`

 3. GET `/battle/p1/:id_1/p2/:id_2`
+   - Note: Currently cannot search by Pokemon name as that might require many requests to pokeapi and can result in those requests being throttled
    - Executes a battle between 2 Pokemon and returns results in the format
 	  ```
 	   {"winner":"wartortle",